 Made with black beans, butternut squash, and cheese, these simple enchiladas are hearty, healthy, and vegetarian.
 Ambitious Kitchen shows us how to make the Mexican dish on their blog here.

 9. Caramel Cinnamon Rolls With Cream Cheese Frosting

 Start your day off right with some warm, gooey cinnamon rolls.
 Get the recipe from Hello Creative Family.

 10. Hasselback Potatoes With Parmesan & Roasted Garlic

-If you’ve never hasselbacked your potatoes, you’re in for a mouthwatering surprise.
-It involves slicing potatoes and stuffing cheese and herbs in-between – like this recipe from Onion Rings And Things, loaded with minced garlic and Parmesan.
+If you’ve never hasselbacked your potatoes, you’re in for a great surprise.
+It involves slicing potatoes and stuffing cheese and herbs in-between.
+Try this recipe from Onion Rings And Things loaded with minced garlic and Parmesan.

 11. Cast Iron Baked Ham & Swiss Sliders